 The fortified city is where the majority of attractions are.
 Must visits include the clock tower (also the museum of history).
 Visitors can climb to the top for beautiful panoramic views of Sighisoara and the surrounding area.
 Be sure to also check out the many towers, and the Scholar’s Stairs which lead to the church on the hill.
 This church has a crypt underneath that visitors can also check out.
 You can also visit the house that Vlad the Impaler was supposedly born in, however many claim it to be quite gimmicky.

 Days 6-7: Cluj- Napoca (Cluj)

-The final stop on this week-long Romania itinerary is Cluj.
+The final stop on this Romania in 1 week itinerary is Cluj.
 Though not as large as Bucharest it is one of the biggest cities in Romania.

 The central core of Cluj is walkable but there are also plenty of bus lines, taxis, or bikes for hire.
 I always prefer to walk as it’s easier to explore.
 One of my favourite areas to explore was around Union Square.
 Union Square itself is surrounded by many attractions including the Teleki and Banffy Palaces, a Franciscan Monastery, the first union church in the world, and Old St. Michaels Church which hosts murals dating back to the 15th century.
 The area around Union Square is filled with shops, and smaller alleyways and courtyards with older churches, medieval sections of walls etc. that are fun to explore as well.